soshay/TwitterHealth/README.md

 This model uses the training data (in which FIPS codes are provided) to train a subspace-discriminant ensemble classifier that can predict a FIPS code given the non-FIPS demographic and LDA features.
 Through careful tuning of hyper-parameters, the accuracy of this classifier reached nearly 95%.
 This model then groups the training data by state, finding the average value of each of the nine health outcomes for each state.
 It then appends the average health outcomes of the predicted FIPS to each observation.
 Then, the augmented data is simply passed to PLS regression.

 By adding these additional features, overall error was decreased by over 33%.
-The efficiency of this method was also shown by the final results of the competition: the distance between first and second place was the same distance between second and twenty-first place.
+The efficiency of this method was also shown by the final results of the competition.
+This project not only won, but won by a large margin: the distance between first and second place was the same distance between second and twenty-first place.

 To execute the full model, load all files into MATLAB and call: